[ Printer Friendly Version ] [ Report Abuse ]

-This tradition started in Emily’s first year, when she was still terrified and shy.
+This tradition had started in Emily’s first year, when she was still terrified and shy.
 She’d arrived at Kings Cross Station clutching a redwood wand, a suitcase full of magical books she couldn’t understand, and a million anxieties.
-To make matters worse, Emily had the misfortune of sharing a compartment with now-Quidditch-star, Marcus Flint.
-He’d teased her ruthlessly, eventually reducing Emily to tears.
+To make matters worse, she had the misfortune of sharing a compartment with now-Quidditch-star, Marcus Flint.
+He’d teased her ruthlessly, eventually reducing her to tears.

-Emily was later sorted into Hufflepuff, or ‘the Idiot House’, according to Marcus—who hadn’t been great with off-the-cuff puns.
-She felt so miserable that she wanted nothing more than to just go home and forget about learning magic.
+Later, she was sorted into Hufflepuff, or ‘the Idiot House’ according to Marcus, who hadn’t been great with off-the-cuff puns.
+She’d felt so miserable that she wanted nothing more than to just go home and forget about learning magic all together.

-But during the feast, Emily started to have fun.
-Tonks, a fourth-year at the time, had seen Emily trembling quietly down the Hufflepuff table.
+Then during the feast, Emily had started to have fun.
+Tonks, a fourth-year at the time, had seen the first year trembling quietly down the Hufflepuff table.
 Surely, Emily's face had looked as mortified as she had felt.
-After ordering some other Hufflepuffs to rearrange seats, Tonks plopped down next to Emily.
+After ordering some other Hufflepuffs to rearrange seats, Tonks had plopped down next to her.

 At first Emily had been shocked when the older girl had changed her hair color from Hufflepuff-yellow to hot pink.
-Soon, Tonks managed a near perfect impression of the Headmaster's long, crooked nose, and Emily was laughing.
+By the time Tonks managed a near-perfect impression of the Headmaster's long, crooked nose, Emily was laughing.

 They spent the rest of the feast talking, and Tonks answered whatever questions popped into Emily’s head about the magical world.
-When she finally confided in Tonks about what Marcus had called her, and her anxiety about her family’s status, Tonks grew furious and offered to 'curse the Slytherin git what said that.'
-She promised Emily that only the worst sort of wizards cared about one’s heritage.
+When she finally confided in the older Hufflepuff about what Marcus had called her, and her anxiety about her family’s status, Tonks grew furious and offered to 'curse the Slytherin git what said that.'
+She’d promised Emily that only the worst sort of wizards cared about one’s heritage.

 Accordingly, every major feast since her first, Emily made sure to wave to Dumbledore before “trotting off” to the dormitories—and every feast, he seemed to expect it.

-Emily leaned far out of her circular common room window, smoking a fag.
-She could get rid of the smoke smell afterwards, but she didn’t want to upset her House mates with it in the meantime.
+Emily leaned far out of her circular common room window to blow out a plume of cigarette smoke.
+While she could get rid of the smoke smell afterwards, she didn’t want to upset her Housemates with it in the meantime.

-Emily didn’t smoke often, because she knew her parents wouldn’t like it, and she had made a rule never to smoke alone.
-At that moment, however, it seemed like a nice time to break it.
-The grass outside the window rippled in the gentle late-summer breeze, peppered with dandelions illuminated by moonlight.
+She didn’t smoke often, because she knew her parents wouldn’t like it, and she had made a rule never to smoke alone.
+At that moment, however, it seemed like a nice time to break the rule.
+The grass outside the window rippled in the gentle late-summer breeze and the peppering of dandelions shone bright under the moonlight.

-She was just putting out her cigarette on the stone windowsill when a big black owl landed on the ledge beside her—Tristan’s owl, Siouxsie.
+She was just stubbing out her fag on the stone windowsill when a big black owl landed on the ledge beside her—Tristan’s owl, Siouxsie.
 Emily detached the letter.